The SRC can give you advice if you have been accused of plagiarism, which is the offence of passing off someone else’s work as your own.

 What if I am accused of plagiarism?

-If you are accused of plagiarism in an essay, dissertation, exam or other piece of work, your case will be investigated by either your School or the Senate Assessors for Student Conduct.
+If you are accused of plagiarism in an essay, dissertation, exam or other piece of work, your case will be investigated either by your School or the Senate Assessors for Student Conduct.
 The severity of the plagiarism and/or your level of study is usually the basis for who carries out the investigation.

-If the investigation is carried out by your School, you will usually be asked to attend a meeting to discuss this in more detail, and your School will be responsible for applying any penalty.
+If the investigation is carried out by your School, you will usually be asked to attend a meeting to discuss this in more detail, and your School will be responsible for applying any punishment.

-If investigated by the Senate Assessors,you will be sent an email with a link to an online folder which will contain a copy of your work, plus usually a Turnitin report, copies of sources in question that have been marked up by the School that teaches the course and a referral document from your School outlining the allegation.
-The Student Conduct Team will also ask you to provide a written statement by a specific date and will confirm any online meeting arrangements.
+If investigated by the Senate Assessors, a more formal process will commence.
+You will be sent an email which will have attached a copy of your work.
+This will usually be accompanied by a Turnitin report, copies of sources in question and a referral document from your School outlining the allegation.

 - What your understanding of plagiarism has been, and what this understanding was based upon (for example, academic practice learned from another country’s education system)